- Overview

 Fri., Nov.
 20 Thattekad Bird Sanctuary | Kerala

 Spend the day birding in Thattekad with an early morning start, a break for breakfast followed by birding until early lunch.
 After lunch, birding commences after a break and ends by dusk.
-In addition to birds, you may also be lucky to see the rare Slender Loris (if you are happy to stay back until it is dark) and a few other mammals.
+In addition to birds, you may also be lucky to see the rare Slender Loris and a few other mammals.

 Thattekkad Bird Sanctuary is the first bird sanctuary in Kerala and is a haven for nature lovers and bird watchers with a wide variety of flora and fauna.
 Well-known ornithologist Dr. Salim Ali recognized the species richness of this sanctuary during his survey in 1933 in which found about 167 species of birds, now upgraded to 284 species.
 A total of 39 species of mammals have also been identified at the sanctuary, from elephant to rats, mongoose to otter.
 Enjoy fine dining, including a celebratory dinner on the last night of our amazing tour of southern India!